SubhroRoy/NASSCOM--VSD-SOC-design/README.md

 FIG 1.1.3: C-program and its equivalent layout design
 </figcaption> <br><br>

+In FIG 1.1.3 we can see that the C-program is compiled to its RISC V assembly language program. <br> This assembly language program is then converted to its machine language program.
+In this case, it is stored in a hexadecimal format and then converted to the binary format, which the machine understands. <br>

 * SOC design and openLANE.
-* Get familiar to open source EDA tools.
+* Get familiar with open source EDA tools.
 <br><br>

 PICORV32A PREP DONE